-Unless you are able to sell a huge amount of product for a retail profit, then you need first become an associate, but at this stage you will not qualify to earn any commission.
+Unless you are able to sell a huge amount of product for a retail profit, then you will probably start at the ‘associate’ rank with Isagenix.
+At this rank, you will not qualify to earn any commission.
 To qualify for commission, you have to achieve the Isagenix status of 'Consultant' or higher.
 This can be done by employing what they call the 'You Share, They Share, Repeat system'.
 In other words you start making money when your two friends each tell two friends.
 Your binary MLM business will look like this:

 Theoretically, with duplication, the above diagram would grow exponentially and your Isagenix team would go into autopilot.
 You'd advance through the Isagenix rankings and will be earning commission from all the product purchased by your entire network.
 In reality earning commission with Isagenix is a not so simple.